SpringI4I-TIU11/SchoologyToKolibri/README.md

 ## Running the Tool
 After the installation of the packages, everything should be set up to run the tool, SchoologyKolibriChannel.py.
-In the command line, enter the directory where SchoologyKolibriChannel.py is stored.
+In the command line, you should still be in the program's directory after running the installs.py file.
+If not, navigate into the directory where SchoologyKolibriChannel.py is stored using the cd command.
 The tool can then be run on the command line using one of two commands:

     python SchoologyKolibriChannel.py  --token=<your-token>